vennadevops/Phase-2/kubernetes/deployment-example-1.md

 Reference: https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

-* Once the master and nodes are available run the below commands one by one and try to understand:
+* Once the master and nodes are available run the below commands one by one and try to understand what is happening:

 * Command: kubectl get nodes >>>> Check whether the nodes are ready or not.